Our Endorsements

 -

-Located at 900 High Street, the Peace Village housing project proposes one apartment building that would contain 40 dwelling units.
+The Peace Village Housing Project proposes one apartment building that would contain 40 dwelling units.
 Those 40 units include 11 studios, three one-bedroom units, 15 two-bedroom units; four three-bedroom units, six four-bedroom co-living units; and one five-bedroom co-living unit.

-Inclusionary units: Four units are proposed to be income restricted as affordable to very low-income households, and five additional units are proposed to be income restricted as affordable to low-income households.
-These nine affordable units are a mix of studios through 3-bedroom units, comprising 22.5% of the total units in the project and 20% of the bedrooms in the project.
+Four units are proposed to be income restricted as affordable to very low-income households, and five additional units are proposed to be income restricted as affordable to low-income households.
+These nine affordable units are a mix of studios through three-bedroom units, comprising 22.5% of the total units in the project and 20% of the bedrooms in the project.

 -

-Located on nearly 1.5 acres, 2838 Park Ave. will be a 36-unit project designed as one new, 3-story building with tuck-under parking in the rear to take advantage of a natural 13-foot grade change.
+Located on nearly 1.5 acres, Park Haven Plaza will be a 36-unit project designed as one new, three-story building with tuck-under parking in the rear to take advantage of a natural 13-foot grade change.
 The project will have a community center and space for on-site management and resident services.

+Park Haven Plaza will be a Santa Cruz County Project Homekey site.
 It is located near residential uses, urban open space, schools and Cabrillo College.
-The property is a short walk (0.2mi) to the Soquel Drive & Parke Ave.
-It's also near the Santa Cruz Metro bus stop that has access to four lines, including the 69W and 71 which take riders to and from Watsonville and Downtown Santa Cruz.
-This is ideal for intended residents who have a lower rate of car ownership.
+It's also near the Santa Cruz Metro bus stop that has access to four lines, including the 69W and 71, which take riders to and from Watsonville and Downtown Santa Cruz.

-All units in the project will be deed-restricted affordable to 30% of AMI (Average Median Income) or below.
+All units in the project will be deed-restricted affordable to 30% of average median income or below.

 -